hfoffani/Advanced-Lane-Lines/writeup_report.md

 The results were converted from pixels to meters and rounded to the nearest 50m for values less than 1,000 and to 100m for values over it.

+Given the `x` values for the bottom of the image for the left and right polynomial and ssuming that the distance between each line is 3.7m and that the camera is in the middle of the car, its position is obtained by a simple cross-product.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.